itriedcoding/ai-website-builder/README.md

 The AI Website Generator is an innovative Angular 20+ application designed to empower users to generate dynamic website structures and content ideas using the power of Google Gemini AI.
 With a rich set of **over 50 advanced features**, an aesthetic white and blue theme, and engaging animations, this tool transforms your website vision into a tangible blueprint with unparalleled ease.

 Define your project's unique requirements through a comprehensive form, and let the AI craft a responsive, modern, and engaging website outline tailored to your specifications.
+The application now features a multi-page structure, including a dedicated Home page for the generator, and legal pages for Terms of Service and Privacy Policy, accessible via elegant navigation.

 ## ✨ Features